christhefrog/vscode-c-runner/README.md

 - Windows
 - MinGW (gcc compiler added to path)

+## Installation and usage

+#### Installation
+See release notes\
+### Usage (minimal working example)
+- Install the extension
+- Open a new folder
+- Create a main.c file with an example C program
+- Use `runc: Run Project` command from the command palette\
+	(Press F1 or Ctrl+Shift+P and type `runc`)
+- _c-runner.json_ (config) will be created in the workspace directory
+- Output will be routed to the terminal window

 ## Config

-When first using c-runner, it will create a c-runner.json file in the workspace directory\
+When first using c-runner, it will create a _c-runner.json_ file in the workspace directory\
-An example c-runner.json file:
+An example _c-runner.json_ file:
 ```
 {
 	"EntryFile" : "main.c",